Caroline Schermerhorn Astor: Early life

 Her maternal grandparents were Henry White and Anne (née Van Cortlandt) White while her paternal grandparents were Peter Schermerhorn and Elizabeth (née Bussing) Schermerhorn.
-Among her extended Schermerhorn family was first cousin, William Colford Schermerhorn, the father of Annie Schermerhorn Kane, wife of John Innes Kane (a great-grandson of John Jacob Astor).
+Among her extended Schermerhorn family was first cousin William Colford Schermerhorn, the father of Annie Schermerhorn Kane, wife of John Innes Kane (a great-grandson of John Jacob Astor).

-At the time of her birth, her family lived at 1 Greenwich Street, near the Bowling Green, but the population growth and increasing urbanization of lower Manhattan in the 1830s led her family to move farther north to 36 Bond Street, near the ultra fashionable "Lafayette Place," which had been developed by her future husband's paternal grandfather, fur-trader John Jacob Astor.
+At the time of her birth, her family lived at 1 Greenwich Street, near the Bowling Green, but the population growth and increasing urbanization of lower Manhattan in the 1830s led her family to move farther north to 36 Bond Street, near the ultra-fashionable "Lafayette Place," which had been developed by her future husband's paternal grandfather, fur-trader John Jacob Astor.

-Young Lina was educated at a school run by Mrs. Bensee, a French emigree.
-There she learned to speak French fluently.
+Young Lina was educated at a school run by Mrs. Bensee, a French emigrée.
+There, she learned to speak French fluently.

 Marriage and family

 On September 23, 1853, she married William Backhouse Astor Jr. (1829–1892) at Trinity Church.
-Her husband was the middle son of real estate businessman William Backhouse Astor Sr. and Margaret Alida Rebecca Armstrong.
+Her husband was the middle son of real estate businessman William Backhouse Astor Sr. of the Astor family and Margaret Alida Rebecca Armstrong.
 His paternal grandfather was John Jacob Astor and his maternal grandparents were Senator John Armstrong Jr. and Alida (née Livingston) Armstrong, daughter of Robert Livingston of the Livingston family.

-Her husband's family, the Astors, had made a fortune initially through the fur trade, and later through investing in New York City real estate.
-Despite the wealth of the Astor family, Lina had the superior pedigree as a member of an old Knickerbocker (original 1600's Dutch settlers of Manhattan) family.
+Her husband's family had made a fortune initially through the fur trade, then opium trade, and later through investing in New York City real estate.
+Despite the wealth of the Astor family, Lina had the superior pedigree as a member of an old Knickerbocker (original 1600s Dutch settlers of Manhattan) family.